pigeonposse/binarium/README.md

 For more advanced configuration you can use a configuration file.
 Supported formats are: `.mjs, .js, .json, .yml, .yaml, .toml, .tml`.

-In the configuration file you can define your build options and configure advanced options of the build itself using the `options` key.
+In the configuration file you can define your build options and configure advanced options of the build itself using the `nodeOptions` key.

-> The `options` configuration is only recommended for cases that require a more advanced configuration.
+> The `nodeOptions` configuration is only recommended for cases that require a more advanced configuration.

 #### Example